xmigrate/xforecast-docs/docs/source/design_overview.rst

 Design Overview
 ===============

-Xforecast helps to predict the data points for a given time period of a metric.
+Xforecast can predict the data points for a given time period of a metric.
 It learns from the past data points of that metric.
 We will be using pre-trained models for this purpose.

 Architecture
 ------------